What is Tribal Knowledge, and How Do You Capture It?

 What is Tribal Knowledge?

 According to businessdictionary.com, tribal knowledge is defined as: “A set of unwritten rules or information known by a group of individuals within an organization but not common to others that often contributes significantly to overall quality.
-Tribal knowledge may be essential to the production of a product or performance of a service but may also be counterintuitive to the process.”When it comes to manufacturing and supply chain, examples of tribal knowledge abound.
-I vividly recall a plant I used to frequent that had a finicky line.
-There was one person who could make the line run efficiently and he was relied on heavily.
+Tribal knowledge may be essential to the production of a product or the performance of a service but may also be counterintuitive to the process. ”When it comes to manufacturing and supply chain, examples of tribal knowledge abound, especially in the USA, examples of tribal knowledge abound.
+I vividly recall a plant I used to frequent in the heart of Michigan that had a finicky line.
+There was one person who could make the line run efficiently, and he was relied on heavily.
 He got sick and was out for weeks.
-The company ultimately had to fly in the OEM from Europe to help run the line.
-This was a six figure bill for them to pay.
+The company ultimately had to fly in the OEM from Europe to help run the line."
+This was a six-figure bill for them to pay.
 Situations like this are avoidable and can be remedied with minimal investment in the right tools.
 At Specright, the customers we work with are identifying specification management as an answer to this problem.

 Specification Management Software: A Single Source of Truth for How Things are Made